xurongting15/xurongting15.github.io/_teaching/2014-teaching-assistant.md

 location: "Beijing, China"
 ---

-Helping with field trips and assignment grading for Prof. Zifa Wang from Institute of Atmosphere Physics, Chinese Academy of Sciences, Spring 2014.
+Helping with field trips and assignment grading for Prof. Zifa Wang from Institute of Atmosphere Physics, Chinese Academy of Sciences.